 - Research is inconclusive on dosage

-The supplement world can be treacherous, and the endless options may leave you feeling helpless.
-Luckily, there are labs that help to sort out the good from the bad when it comes to supplements.
+Endless supplement options may leave you feeling helpless.
+Luckily, there are labs that help sort out the good from the bad.
 When considering any supplement, first look to see if it has been third-party tested.

 There are many third-party testing labs, but the most common three are Consumer Lab, NSF and USP.
-The USP and NSF (also NSF for Sport) will be displayed on the label of the supplement if they have been tested.
+USP and NSF seals will be displayed on the label of the supplement if they have been tested.

-The Food and Drug Administration (FDA) also has a program called Current Good Manufacturing Practices (cGMP), which is a quality-control program for the supplement industry.
-If a supplement company is cGMP compliant, it will be noted on their website.
+The Food and Drug Administration (FDA) also has a program called Current Good Manufacturing Practices (cGMP), which supplement manufacturers must comply with.

-Many diet pills contain ingredients that could be harmful to your health, especially if you have any other medical conditions or are taking medication.
+Many diet pills are made with ingredients that could be harmful to your health, especially if you have any other medical conditions or are taking medications.
 Always be mindful of ingredients you don't recognize.
 Just because it's on the label doesn't mean it's safe for you.

 Warning